 I have a deep love for my gods and my community that fuels everything I do.
 I hold that divine love and the experience of it to be the most sacred part of my practice, above being historically-informed or research-based.
 While my practice is rooted in the spirit of antiquity (being Kemetic Orthodox), I firmly believe that as a former priest and devotee it is the relationship between deity and man that makes a religious practice worthwhile.
 It is also that relationship and that divine love that moves me to write about my gods.
 If I didn’t love Them, I wouldn’t want to talk about Them, I think.

 About Sobeqsenu: I am a twenty-something shemsu-ankh and w’ab priest in the House of Netjer.
 I came to the Kemetic religion when I was 17 years old and just about to start college.
 I joined the Kemetic Orthodox beginners’ class just as my first semester started and never looked back.
-I am a priest and daughter of Wepwawet and Sekhmet-Mut; I am a beloved of Bast, Nut, and Khonsu.
+I am a priest and daughter of Wepwawet and Sekhmet-Mut; I am a beloved of Bast, Nut, Khonsu and Nebthet.
 The gods I deal with primarily are my Parent deities.
 My Beloveds are more like the supporting cast in my religious life, though no less necessary or loved.
-Though I have been a priest, I do not blog in any sort of official capacity for the House of Netjer, nor am I any kind of expert on ancient Egyptian theology.
+Though I am a priest, I do not blog in any sort of official capacity for the House of Netjer, nor am I any kind of expert on ancient Egyptian theology.
 I just share my experiences and hope for the best.